-Each year, Prairie Public has partnered with educators in Minnesota and North Dakota to host free community-wide Family Literacy events.
-Prairie Public is now offering literacy grants to new communities that would like to build early literacy awareness.
-The grant assists the community team with planning, funding, and hosting a Family Literacy Event.
-Teachers, principals, librarians, school staff, and community organizations are encouraged to apply for this one year grant opportunity.
+Each year, Prairie Public partners with educators in North Dakota and NW Minnesota to host free community-wide Family Literacy events.
+Prairie Public is now offering grants to communities that would like to build early literacy awareness.
+Teachers, principals, librarians, school staff, and community organizations serving young children are encouraged to apply for this grant opportunity which assists the community team with planning, funding, and hosting a Family Literacy Event.

 Request for Proposal

 |Mission||Twenty-first century literacy is dynamic, evolving, and reflective of the continual changes in our society.
 The critical abilities to read and write are expanding to include computing, problem solving, and using written materials in varying contexts – allowing children to achieve their goals, develop their knowledge and potential, and participate fully in their community and wider society.
 Prairie Public and PBS are committed to building literacy skills at home, at school, in child care, and in the community.
 Family Literacy Events can inspire children and families to discover the joys of 21st century learning.|

 |Purpose||Family Literacy Events strive to meet local and state needs in the Prairie Public viewing area by providing an opportunity for early childhood and elementary educators, children, and parents to reaffirm their commitment to the importance of 21st century literacy while engaging in fun and interactive experiences.|

 |Grant||Prairie Public Broadcasting is excited to partner with educators, local businesses, and communities in the Prairie Public viewing area to encourage literacy by funding Family Literacy Events.
 As a partner, Prairie Public will provide the following resources to grant recipients:|

 2. $250 towards PBS character rental and shipping.

 3. A new children’s book for each child at the event (average 300 books $600 value).